This Title Speaks for Itself..

 Most Mute Swans are OK with Ducks..
 No Real Competition for Food..

-Many Mute Swans will Chase Canada Geese..
+Many Mute Swans will Chase Migrating Canada Geese..

-Many Swans are Acquired for the Purpose of Keeping Migrating and Resident Canada Geese OFF PONDS.
+Many Swans are Acquired for the Purpose of Keeping Migrating

-During the Winter to Spring Migration Canada Geese are Looking for an Open Body of Water to Rest on as they head North..
+During the Winter to Spring Migration Canada Geese are Looking for

 They will Land on Unfrozen Ponds and Lakes across the Northern States.